swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 I hope you've enjoyed this episode and as always I'd like to say thanks to my Github sponsors, I appreciate the support as it allows me to create better content and it speeds up the development of the Hanami web framework.

-If you enjoyed this episode and **want to see more content in this fashion,** Subscribe to [this YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)** and **follow me [on twitter](https://twitter.com/hanamimastery)**!
+If you enjoyed this episode and **want to see more content in this fashion,** Subscribe to [this YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)** and **follow me** [on twitter](https://twitter.com/hanamimastery)!
 As always, all links you can find the description of the video or in the https://hanamimastery.com.

 Also, If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!